-- 1. about different ways to express themselves and identify the ways in which they express themselves. - how clothing can be a means of expressing their personality and opinions, looking at other people's outfits as well as designing some of their own. - 3. how cartoonists convey different facial expressions. - 4. how facial features changes to show an emotion. - 5. to sketch cartoon faces showing a variety of different emotions. - 6. what body language is and how bodies can portray emotions. - 7. to create a wire sculpture of a human and position them to show a particular emotion. - 8. how lines and fonts can express different ideas and feelings, using the words of Keith Haring as an example. - 9. about what different kind of lines mean or express. - 10.to use their understanding of fonts and lines to create calligram portraits of themselves to express their personalities. - 11.how colour can express the emotions, thoughts and opinions of an artist. - 12.about Kandinsky's colour theory to reflect on their own responses to different colours and what thoughts and emotions they think of when responding to a colour and use these reflections to create an emotion wheel using colour and shapes. - 13.about the modern artist Chuck Close who used fingerprinting to create largescale portraits.
+- about different ways to express themselves and identify the ways in which they express themselves. - 2. how clothing can be a means of expressing their personality and opinions, looking at other people's outfits as well as designing some of their own. - 3. how cartoonists convey different facial expressions. - 4. how facial features changes to show an emotion. - 5. to sketch cartoon faces showing a variety of different emotions. - 6. what body language is and how bodies can portray emotions. - 7. to create a wire sculpture of a human and position them to show a particular emotion. - 8. how lines and fonts can express different ideas and feelings, using the words of Keith Haring as an example. - 9. about what different kind of lines mean or express. - 10.to use their understanding of fonts and lines to create calligram portraits of themselves to express their personalities. - 11.how colour can express the emotions, thoughts and opinions of an artist. - 12.about Kandinsky's colour theory to reflect on their own responses to different colours and what thoughts and emotions they think of when responding to a colour and use these reflections to create an emotion wheel using colour and shapes.